 Perhaps one of del Solar’s most enduring legacies was his involvement in many Latin American social justice and solidarity movements.
 His involvement was on a somewhat personal level, as one of his cousins in Chile disappeared during the reign of military dictatorship following Allende, and the junta in Santiago had one of his friends killed in Washington.
 He traveled widely, reporting on events in Cuba, Chile, and Nicaragua in addition to the work of Venezuelan leftist leader Hugo Chavez.

 Del Solar died in Oakland, California at the age of 71 after a long battle with metastatic prostate cancer.
 His marriage to Diane Diamond ended in divorce, and his second wife, Susan Miriam Castellon, died November 22, 2003.
-He has four half-brothers, John and Matt Mullican and Jim and Rodrigo Gill.
+He has four half-brothers, John and Matt Mullican and Kim and Rodrigo del Solar-Gill.
 His mother resides in Santa Monica.

 Daniel del Solar Mexican Antiquities images (pdf file)